ravipawase/farmersDilemmaPuzzle/README.md

 We can take advise from [XKCD](https://xkcd.com/1134/) and solve the problem for once and all!<br>

 ### Stratergy <br>
+####Manual<br>
-Now, to solve this puzzle we can think successively what actions to take, undoing the action if results into a Goat being eaten by Wolf or Goat eating Cabbage.
-This is not difficult, with some efforts we can find out the sequence and we have a solution.
+Obviously, to solve this puzzle we can take pen and paper and successively note down what actions to take, undoing the action if results into a Goat being eaten by Wolf or Goat eating Cabbage.
+This is not difficult, with some efforts we can find out the sequence and we will have a solution after sacrificing few papers.
 But let us say we need to solve it by a computer program, what will be our stratergy then?<br>

 We can actually ask computer to take these actions successively only we have following problems<br>
-1. Computers cannot take decision on their own.<br>
+1. Computers cannot take decision on their own, without any logic provided for it.<br>
 2. Computer will not know the result of each action, whether it resulted into sucess or failure etc.<br>

 So, to solve this problem we can take inspirations and use bits and parts from follwing two concepts / field of studies. <br>